StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 Which confirm the fact that the second rules will trigger an evaluation of the regular expression for all the http request (where there is an http user agent).

 Information about the structure of the signature is also available in ``rules.json``.
 It is less human friendly but follow the evolution of Suricata detection engine more closely.
-This output is for example used by the :ref:`Suricata Language Server <suricata-ls>` to build advanced analysis of the signatues file.
+This output is for example used by the :ref:`Suricata Language Server <suricata-ls>` to build advanced analysis of the signatures file.

 Rules profiling
 ---------------